WilliamFalci/Prisma-Cluster/README.md

 - Will apply the backup you specifiend deleting all services and databases to re-apply them from the backup

 #### DB > IMPORT:
-- Will run the sql file to the service's db, the file must be located under `/database/import`
+- Will run the sql file to the service's db, the file must be located under `./DB/import`

 #### DB > FETCH (ATTENTION ON USE IT):
 - This command will fetch the entire database generating Prisma model, the usage scenario is when you need import structure from an already exist DB (so previously you used DB > Import) and then you need generate the model's interface, if you use it outside this scenario be carefull on generate conflicts with migrations
 - Please read  <a href="#how-init-service-from-existing-schema">How init service from existing schema</a> to avoid conflicts on migration process

+#### MASTER INTERFACE > GENERATE:
+- Will generate the interface of Master DB

+#### MASTER INTERFACE > UPDATE:
+- Will update the interface of Master DB

 ----------------------